Ag Aviation Security

 - Operators have installed hidden security switches to prevent unauthorized startup of the aircraft.

-- Establish contact with federal and local law enforcement agencies to coordinate responses to security breaches at ag aviation facilities.
-Encourage operators to list the appropriate law enforcement agency telephone numbers in a prominent place within their operations.
-Also outdoor security lighting around hangars and operations is encouraged.
+- Establishing contact with federal and local law enforcement agencies to coordinate responses to security breaches at ag aviation facilities.
+Encouraging operators to list the appropriate law enforcement agency telephone numbers in a prominent place within their operations.
+Also, outdoor security lighting around hangars and operations is encouraged.

-NAAA, through its sister organization the National Agricultural Aviation Research & Education Foundation, conducts an educational program that is taught to agricultural aviators during the off-season called Professional Aerial Application Support System, or PAASS program.
-The PAASS program travels from state-to-state each year and is an educational program emphasizing aviation security, safety and drift mitigation.
-The security module has been presented in over 33 states throughout the country and attended by over 1,700 ag pilots.
+NAAA, through its sister organization, the National Agricultural Aviation Research & Education Foundation, conducts an educational program that is taught to agricultural aviators during the offseason called Professional Aerial Application Support System, or PAASS Program.
+The PAASS Program travels from state-to-state each year and is an educational program emphasizing aviation security, safety and drift mitigation.
+Since being added to the PAASS Program beginning with the 2001-2002 PAASS season, each year the security module is presented to more than 1,700 ag pilots in over 30 states.

 Our industry continues to work closely with local, state and federal officials to ensure that the equipment used in our business is not a threat to homeland security.